lukem-lm/XPImport_mk2/README.md

 Updated nanoindentation registration software based on XPImport.
 Removed bundle/batch functionality and created template.

 Based on https://github.com/cmmagazz/XPressImport, with only minor changes made.
-Please refer to this repository to correctly referencing.
+Please refer to this repository for correct referencing.

 To update the excel template with nanoindentation data received, use 'Required Inputs' and 'Test 0001 Tagged' sheets.